-During the third year of the Leadership Studies doctoral program, students are expected to take 15 semester hours of credit in a supporting area of their choice, which permits selections from one area or a combination of areas as listed below (or previously approved).
-The supporting area selection must be approved by the Chair or his/her designee in the department offering the supporting area courses, the Education Department Chair, and the Leadership Studies Program Director.
+During the third year of the Leadership Studies doctoral program, students are expected to take 12 semester hours of credit in an approved elective (supporting area) of their choice, which permits selections from one area or a combination of areas as listed below (or previously approved).
+The elective selection must be approved by the Chair or his/her designee in the department offering the elective courses, the Leadership Studies Department Chair, and the Leadership Studies Program Director.